-Amazon Fire TV Stick 4K Max review: the Alexa streaming stick to get | CNN Underscored
+Amazon Fire TV Stick 4K Max review: The Alexa streaming stick to get | CNN Underscored

 All said it took about 15 minutes to go from a boxed-up Fire TV Stick 4K Max to streaming our first show.

-Ready, set … stream
+Ready, set, stream

 Amazon has increased the performance of the Fire TV Stick 4K Max across the board.
 There’s a slightly faster processor, more memory and Wi-Fi 6 support.
-You won’t need to do a thing to take advantage of those first two improvements, but to enjoy faster Wi-Fi speeds, you’ll need a Wi-Fi 6 compatible router.
-Something like Amazon’s own Eero 6, which is currently our top pick for best mesh Wi-Fi system, or another Wi-Fi 6 compatible system.
+You won’t need to do a thing to take advantage of those first two improvements, but to enjoy faster Wi-Fi speeds, you’ll need a Wi-Fi 6-compatible router.
+Something like Amazon’s own Eero 6, which is currently our top pick for best mesh Wi-Fi system, or another Wi-Fi 6-compatible system.
 Not only does Wi-Fi 6 support faster wireless speeds, but it also better handles more devices on your network.

 To be clear, you don’t have to own a Wi-Fi 6 system in order to use the Stick 4K Max.
-It’ll work with your current Wi-Fi system, you just won’t be able to take advantage of its full capabilities.
+It’ll work with your current Wi-Fi system; you just won’t be able to take advantage of its full capabilities.

-Now onto performance — Getting around the interface on a Fire TV Stick 4K wasn’t something we had an issue with, but with the Stick 4K Max navigating just feels smoother.
+Now, on to performance — getting around the interface on a Fire TV Stick 4K wasn’t something we had an issue with, but with the Stick 4K Max, navigating just feels smoother.
 Maybe it’s a placebo effect, but we’re inclined to think that the extra memory and slight bump in the processor’s performance is the real reason.

-We could easily navigate the Fire TV layout with three different main options along the top.
-Home, Find and Live.
+We could easily navigate the Fire TV layout with three different main options along the top: Home, Find and Live.
 Each category displays various apps, television shows or movies that you can start watching with a couple of clicks on the Alexa Voice Remote.

 The Stick 4K Max streams 4K content and supports Dolby Vision, HDR, HDR10+ and Dolby Atmos audio.
 Naturally, you’ll need to have a TV with support for all of those metrics.